-China OKs 1st homegrown vaccine as COVID-19 surges globally
+China OKs first homegrown vaccine as COVID-19 surges globally

 Latest Weather Blog

-China OKs 1st homegrown vaccine as COVID-19 surges globally
+China OKs first homegrown vaccine as COVID-19 surges globally

 BEIJING (AP) — China authorized its first homegrown COVID-19 vaccine for general use Thursday, adding another shot that could see wide use in poorer countries as the virus surges back around the globe.